 Consultee Summary of Submission Summary of Response Department of Agriculture, Environment and Rural Affairs (DAERA) Marine Conservation Advice (MCA) The MCA recommends considering Northern Ireland's Priority Species.
-Northern Ireland Priority Species are not directly connected to Appropriate Assessment, which is limited to the Qualifying Interests of European sites, and their supporting habitats and species.
+Northern Ireland Priority Species are species requiring conservation action and were identified in the first Northern Ireland Biodiversity Strategy published in 2002, and subsequently updated in 2004 and 2007.
+The priority species on this list are not priority species within the meaning of the Habitats Directive (Annex II priority species) and are not directly connected to Appropriate Assessment, which is limited to the Qualifying Interests of European sites, and their supporting habitats and species.
 All projects arising from the Strategy will consider Northern Ireland's Priority Species, where applicable, as part of the required project development and assessment processes.
 On Page 24, under 'Categories of threats and pressures relating to climate impacts', the MCA recommends also considering changes to coastal processes and coastal squeeze.
 The following threats and pressures have been added to Section 3.5 of the NIS.
 J02.01 - Landfill, Land Reclamation and drying out, general J02.12 - Dykes, embankments, artificial beaches, general In Table 3-6, 'European Sites in the Zone of Influence', the MCA recommends the inclusion of Skerries and Causeway SAC, Carlingford Marine pSPA and East Coast Marine pSPA Marine Protected Areas (MPAs).
+The MCA also recommends considering Areas of Special Scientific Interest (ASSIs), Ramsar Sites and Marine Conservation Zones (MCZs).
 These European sites have been added to Table 3-6.
-Areas of Special Scientific Interest (ASSIs), Ramsar Sites and Marine Conservation Zones (MCZs) are outside the remit of the NIS/ Article
+Sites designated as Special Scientific Interest (ASSIs), Ramsar Sites and Marine Conservation Zones (MCZs) are outside the remit of the NIS/ Article 6(3) assessment.
+These sites are referenced in the SEA ER.
+Habitats outside of European sites that are designated under legislation or international agreements other than the Habitats Directive and the relevant